Menopause Health Center

 Menopause is not an illness.
 It is an inevitable period in a woman's life during which the body begins to stop production of the hormones estrogen and progesterone.
 However, menopause does mean a woman’s body is more susceptible to aging and particular conditions without the protection these hormones can provide.
 Therefore, it is important to stay healthy during and after menopause.

 Quitting smoking and eating a healthy diet that is low in fat and high in fiber with a variety of fruits, vegetables and whole grains is essential to women’s health.
 Make sure you are getting enough calcium and vitamin D. Your doctor may recommend that you take these minerals as supplements even if you also include them in your diet.
 Osteoporosis is common with menopause, and increased calcium intake can prevent and slow the condition’s progression.

 Maintaing a healthy weight is also important as you age and go through menopause.
 And since menopause can affect bone health, you might consider exercises like walking, jogging or even dancing not only to maintain a healthy weight but also to promote strong bones.
 Talk to your doctor or health care provider to determine a healthy weight and appropriate exercise plan for you.

-It is important to consult your doctor on medicine right for you and your menopause.
-Pharmaceuticals for high blood pressure, high cholesterol and osteoporosis are important to consider as menopause increases the risks for these conditions and precautionary measures are important to staying healthy.
+If you are experiencing more severe symptoms of menopause or related conditions, visit your doctor to discuss if medications are right for you.
+Medications for high blood pressure, high cholesterol and osteoporosis are important to consider, as menopause increases the risks for these conditions.

 Menopause also indicates the need for regular pelvic and breast exams, PAP tests and mammograms.
 It is also smart to be checked for colon, rectal and skin cancer.
-Contact your doctor immediately if you notice a lump in your breast of a mole that has changed.
+Contact your doctor immediately if you notice a lump in your breast or a mole that has changed.